lordbaldwin1/crud-js/README.md

-## JS CRUD
+# JS CRUD

-Just starting this project to explore JS frontend and backend.
+Starting this project to explore JS frontend and backend.
+## Using
-React.js, Axios, Express.js, Knex, PostgreSQL, Vite
+React.js, Axios, Express.js, Knex, PostgreSQL, Vite.